What is an IP address?

 To protect your IP address you need to hide it and you can manage to do this in following ways:

 - Use VPNs.
 It's one of the easiest ways to hide your IP address.
-VPN which stands for Virtual Private Networks replaces your real IP address with either a dynamic address that changes with each connection, a dedicated address or a static address that’s shared with multiple users.
+VPN, which stands for Virtual Private Networks, replaces your real IP address with either a dynamic address that changes with each connection, a dedicated address, or a static address that’s shared with multiple users.
 If you use a VPN your ISP will only see these replaced addresses instead of your actual IP address;How VPN works

 - Use proxy servers.
 Many people confuse proxy servers with VPNs, but they have their differences.
 While you can use VPN for a long-term hide of IP, the proxy servers are only good for a one-time run.
 Of course, both options offer to hide and encrypt a user’s IP address, but VPN also makes the encryption of their web activity.
-Proxy servers are free, while you have to pay for a good VPN service.
+Proxy servers are free, but you must pay for a good VPN service.
 But the proxy servers are only free because they sell the data of their customers, making in this sense, some paid VPN services a better choice;

 - Use Tor.
 Cumbersome duty encryption tool that will ensure you the most security and privacy.
 The only problem is that the connection will be slow, making you wait.
-Initially released in 2008, the project became widely used by political descendants and cybercriminals.
+Initially released in 2008, the project became widely used by political descendants and cyber criminals.
 Tor browser will offer you multilayered encryption, resistance to fingerprinting, block of trackers, and surveillance without any payment because it's a volunteer-based project.